-While thoracic rounding can be advantageous to pull heavier weight you should NEVER have excessive lower back rounding or significant eccentric activation of the low back; therefore, you shouldn’t experience much low back soreness in the days following deadlifts.
+While thoracic rounding can be advantageous to pull heavier weight, you should not have excessive lower back rounding or significant eccentric activation of the low back; therefore, you shouldn’t experience much low back soreness in the days following deadlifts.

 Ensure to Keep a Neutral Lumbar Spine

 There are a number of tactics you can use to practice neutral spine but the easiest solution is this…deadlift correctly.
 Lower the weight and practice on maintaining a neutral lumbar spine.
-To aid in the process, incorporate accessory exercises such as RDLs and good mornings to further emphasize the hip-hinge pattern.
+To aid in the process, incorporate accessory exercises such as RDLs to further emphasize the hip-hinge pattern.

-Remember, although some might consider soreness as an indicator of a good workout, if you are limping for 3 days due to low back pain after deadlifts you’re not doing them right!
+Remember, although some might consider soreness as an indicator of a good workout, if you are limping for 3 days due to low back pain or excessive soreness after deadlifts you're not doing them right!
 Practice good form to save your low back and increase performance!